AkshitPoddaturi/AkshitPoddaturi/README.md

 # About me
-I'm an Undergrad Student🎓 [@Vit Vellore] pursuing pursuing Computer Science.
+I'm an Undergrad Student🎓 [@Vit Vellore] pursuing Computer Science.
 I'm a Tech Enthusiast 💻.
 My ambition is to become a web developer and I am interested in AI ML.

 ## A few quick facts